-We thought about a pineapple, a shark, a donut, some coffee beans, a palm tree and a milkshake, because we wanted some symbolic graphic elements inspired by summer and the southern California.
+We thought about a pineapple, a shark, a donut, some coffee beans, a palm tree and a milkshake, because we wanted some symbolic graphic elements inspired by summer of the southern California.

 We wanted a vintage & old-school graphic for the coffee illustrated bag, but with the appeal of something freshly-made, not too old.